SRamya24/Rule_engine_app1/README.md

 I'd appreciate any feedback you may have regarding the code, approaches, or overall design.

 ### Conclusion
 Thank you for taking the time to review my submission.
-I'm eager to hear your thoughts!